Měchenice

 Měchenice is a municipality and village in Prague-West District in the Central Bohemian Region of the Czech Republic.
 It has about 900 inhabitants.

 Etymology

 The name was initially written as Měchynice and was derived from the personal name Měchyně.
 The word mechyně, from which the personal name was derived, denoted 'harlot' in the Middle Ages.

 Geography

 Měchenice is located about 12 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 307 m above sea level.
 The municipality is situated on the left shore of the Vrané Reservoir, built on the Vltava river.
 The stream Bojovský potok flows through the municipality into the Vltava.

 History

 Měchenice is one of the oldest settlements in Bohemia.
-The first written mention of Měchenice is from 999, when Duke Boleslaus II donated the village to the Ostrov Monastery.
+The first written mention of Měchenice is from 999, when Duke Boleslaus II donated the village to the Ostrov Monastery in Davle.